I.

 the indexed pages in the database.
 Since it is likely that more than

-one pages (practically it is millions of pages) contains the search
+one page (practically it is millions of pages) contains the search

 string, the search engine starts calculating the relevancy of

-each of the pages in its index to the search string.
+each of the pages in its index with the search string.

 There are various algorithms to calculate relevancy.
 Each of these